Yaeltex/Kilomux-shield/README.md

 For more info, go to our [wiki](http://wiki.yaeltex.com.ar/index.php?title=KiloMux_Shield) (in Spanish, for now)

-If you have any questions, suggestions or comments about the shield, email us at franco@yaeltex.com.ar or post in Yaeltex's forum http://foro.yaeltex.com.ar
+If you have any questions, suggestions or comments about the shield, email us at franco (at) yaeltex.com.ar or post in [Yaeltex's forum](http://foro.yaeltex.com.ar)

 Cheers!